dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 ## Conclusion

 That is one way to make some animation of sorts, not the way as there is a whole lot of other things to write about when it comes to covering some ground with animation in threejs.
 I have done a little reading on animation clips in threejs and thus far have found that may be the best route to go when it comes to really working out a real model of sorts for one or more projects.
+However I have been putting of getting into how to go about getting started with that, and for the moment have been looking into all kinds of various other ways to go about updating the state of a geometry.